Lucas-Nardi/Speech-4-Gaming/README.md

 22 chave (q,w,e,r,a,s,d,f,g,z,x,c,v,ctrl,space,shift,tab,1,2,3,4 e 5).
 Assim, com este software, as pessoas com deficiência física podem jogar alguns jogos de vídeo para computador.

 ## Speech 4 Gaming

 :star: Star me on GitHub — it motivates me a lot!

 Speech 4 Gaming is a software that use the ASR tecnologic to combat the lack of accessibility in games nowadays.
 This software uses the Vosk API to recognition the users'commands voices and with the result gave by Vosk API, simulate one of
 22 key (q,w,e,r,a,s,d,f,g,z,x,c,v,ctrl,space,shift,tab,1,2,3,4 and 5).
-So with this software, the people who has physical impaired can play some computer video games..
+So with this software, the people who has physical impaired can play some computer video games.

 ### Speech 4 Gaming Menu Screen